Executive dysfunction in Autism Spectrum Disorder (ASD) is more than just a clinical symptom.

 And this can lead to a deep existential questioning of worthiness – the value that one brings.

-And this can be especially true of those individuals struggling with executive dysfunction who aren’t even aware that they are on the autistic spectrum.
+Especially for those individuals struggling with executive dysfunction who aren’t even aware that they are on the autistic spectrum.

 When this is properly understood, that there is the actually nothing intrinsically wrong, it can lead to great healing through self-acceptance – creating greater self esteem.